English Language Arts

 Secondary Language Arts

-Students at Drexel Hill and Beverly Hills Middle Schools receive a solid foundation in literary skills.
-Teachers provide a rigorous approach with in-depth study and analysis of a wide range of literature including novels, short stories, poetry, drama and informational text.
-The Language Arts department integrates the PA Core Standards of craft and structure, key ideas and details, text analysis, integration of knowledge and ideas, vocabulary acquisition and writing.
+Students at Drexel Hill and Beverly Hills Middle Schools receive a solid foundation in literary skills using Houghton Mifflin Harcourt's Into Literature textbook.
+Teachers provide a rigorous approach with in-depth study and analysis of a wide range of literature including novels, short stories, poetry, drama, and informational text.
+The Language Arts department integrates the PA Core Standards of craft and structure, key ideas and details, text analysis, integration of knowledge and ideas, vocabulary acquisition, and writing.

 For a complete copy of Pennsylvania's academic standards, please go to PDE